mehrdadbakhtiari/adVNTR/docs/installation.rst

 Install from source (Not recommended)
 -------------------------------------
 You can also install adVNTR from the source instead of using conda.
+First, you need to install the following packages:

 Dependencies
 ^^^^^^^^^^^^
-1. Following libraries are required
+1. Following libraries are required to be installed on the system:
     -   ``python2.7``
     -   ``python-pip``
     -   ``python-tk``